Managing Yandex StoreDoc cluster hosts

 Note

-- Navigate to the folder dashboard
+- Open the folder dashboard

-in the host's row and select Resynchronize.
+in its row, and select Resynchronize.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.